liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

     java -jar com.liferay.portal.tools.db.upgrade.client.jar -jvmOpts="-Dfile.encoding=UTF8 -Duser.country=US -Duser.language=en -Duser.timezone=GMT -Xmx4096m"

-You can also set the log file where you need that the tool prints the output.
+You can also set the location of the log file prints the output.
 By default it prints it in `upgrade.log` file but you can change it in this way:

     java -jar com.liferay.portal.tools.db.upgrade.client.jar -logFile="output.log"

 The upgrade requires three files to be configured before it can run:

 - `app-server.properties`: it should contain the properties to tell the tool where the server and libs are.
 - `portal-upgrade-datasource.properties`: it should contain the properties to